xi-virus/ProjectAirSim/docs/transition_from_airsim.md

 Not part of configuration.
 Use the `address`, `port_topics`, and `port_services` parameters when initializing the `AirSimVNextClient`.

-## Converting an AirSim OSS client code to AirSim vNext
+## Converting an AirSim OSS client code to Project AirSim

 ### General considerations